wndrfl/ui-developer-challenge/readme.md

 - the ability to chat through your process and decisions

 ## Requirements
 - Develop a front end module to match the provided mocks.
-Users might be able to interact with the module and manipulate it.
+The expectation is that users can interact with your work in a meaningful way, thus they should be able to utilize controls to interact with the data.
-- Use your best judgement it pertains to animations, interactions, etc.
+- Use your best judgement it pertains to animations, interactivity, and responsiveness.
-- Use your best judgement as to how to implement a mobile breakpoint.
 - Match the mocks to the best of your ability.

 ## The Rules